Vikings bummed about not facing Jaguars star Jalen Ramsey this...

 "It's kind of a bummer that Jalen's not here because he's such a great player," Vikings receiver Adam Thielen said.
 "It would have been fun to compete against him."

-Even without Ramsey, the Jaguars still boasts one of the NFL's top defenses.
+Even without Ramsey, the Jaguars still boast one of the NFL's top defenses.
 They were second in the league with 33 takeaways last season, including 21 interceptions.

 "You watch them on tape, there's so many contested catches," Thielen said.
 "There's not a whole lot of open guys catching the ball and turning and running.
 I think that's what led to turnovers."